 The only downside to this is that you generally do not get to pick and choose which ads are shown and which ones should be excluded.

-Another point to note is that there is a traffic ceiling whereby bloggers don’t make much more money from ad networks and that ceiling is 500,000 monthly visitors.
+Another point to note is that there is a traffic ceiling whereby bloggers don’t make much more money from ad networks and that ceiling is 100,000 visitors per month.

 Technically selling an online course that helps solve a problem can fall into the category of ‘make money blogging.
 The same thinking process applies to physical products.